neo4j-partners/virtual-graph-dbx/README.md

 - Project numeric columns or numeric conversions of temporal values.
 Leave string identifiers in the source graph.
 See the modeling note in [`gds-guide.md`](gds-guide.md).
+- `--count-only` sizes the window and samples one row without provisioning a session.
-- `--count-only` introspects the schema without provisioning; `--since-hours` / `--since-days` size the window.
+- `--since-hours` and `--since-days` size the window.

 ### `100m` demo

 The "zero spill from 100K to 100M rows" finding, reproduced on the SQL side:

-- Unlike the other demos, this one talks SQL straight to the backing Databricks warehouse via the Databricks SDK (not Cypher over Bolt), because the finding is the SQL-side spike.
+- Unlike the other demos, this one talks SQL straight to the backing Databricks warehouse via the Databricks SDK instead of Cypher over Bolt, because the finding is the SQL-side spike.
 - It runs the C1/C2/C3 aggregation SQL the Virtual Graph pushes down to, directly against `account_links_large`.
 On the 100M-row table the C-queries take 0.9 to 4.5s of client wall time.
 The demo then reads